 No. Why do I get 50 of these requests a week?
 Everything you need to know about me, you can just google.
 I tweet about my wardrobe bloopers and whenever my cat pees on something or my agent lovingly throws a shoe at me for being late with a revision, for crying out loud.
 You know way more than is even necessary.
 I am linked like a Flava Flav clock necklace.

 How many cats do you have?

-Three.
-Sokka (yes, as in Avatar the Last Airbender), Cecil (named for Cecily in my Chemical Garden series), and Mo.
+Four.
+Sokka (yes, as in Avatar the Last Airbender), Cecil (named for Cecily in my Chemical Garden series), Nimble, and Mo.

 ©2008-2013 Lauren DeStefano.
 Layout by Harry Lam.